LiliaFramework/Lilia/documentation/docs/libraries/lia.md

 **Purpose**

-Broadcasts a chat message to all staff members permitted to view alt-account notifications.
+Broadcasts a chat notification to every valid player who has the `canSeeAltingNotifications` privilege.

 **Parameters**